cn246-admin/gitea-mirror-manager/README.md

 It doesn't handle Exceptions like it probably should.

 These features may or may not be added in the future - time permitting.

+I am always open to working with anyone to improve my code.

 ## What it does do